 Then to turn the giant felt letters into a decorative garland, attach them to some colourful twine.
 It looks best if the string is the same colour as the felt.
-You can either stitch the letters to the twine, but I prefer to use pegs.
-It is easy to change the letters up when I fancy something different.
+You can stitch the letters to the twine, but I prefer pegs.
+It is easy to change the letters when I fancy something different.

 My son’s initials are FA, so he has requested these large plush letters to decorate his room after the holidays.
 The green also goes well with the decor in his room, so that is handy.

 When finished, your letters are ready to sit on the mantle or hang in a garland-like bunting.
 As well as making a great Christmas decoration, I have made large felt letters in a person’s initial and given them as a monogrammed gift.